Charging point connector types – Explained

 Most rapid CCS chargepoints in the UK are rated at 50 kW DC, though recent CCS installations are normally 150 kW.

 There are even CCS charging stations being installed now that offer an amazingly quick 350 kW charge.
+Look out for the Ionity network installing these chargers now across Europe.

 Home AC slow/fast CCS charging is delivered via a Type 2 plug (see below).